Algae

 Planktonic Algae: Planktonic algae are microscopic plants, usually suspended in the upper few feet of the water.
 It appears as a “pea green soup” or brownish in color.

-Chara (Chara vulgaris)
+Chara (Chara Vulgaris)